aleszu/12monkeys/README.md

 How does she do it?
 Full Story.

 #### How this helps journalists
-- Full Story can show journalists what they're missing or how the issue has grown
+- Full Story can show journalists what they're missing or how the issue has grown over time.

 #### Future work
 - Chrome plugin